-Take Praxis I or submit their ACT or SAT score to the Assessment and Clinical Experience Coordinator to be considered for admittance into the Teacher Education Program.
+Take Praxis I or submit their ACT or SAT score to the Clinical Experience and Assessment Coordinator to be considered for admittance into the Teacher Education Program.
 If standardized test scores are lower than the national average, the student will meet with the Director of Teacher Education to come up with a plan of action to build on their reading, writing or math skills in order to be more prepared for licensure exams.

 Content Tests: Subject assessments are required for teacher licensing in Indiana and in many other states.
 Students must take and pass the content tests prior to being allowed to student teach.
 For spring semester student teachers, the deadline for passing the content tests to student teach during said semester is December 1.
 For fall semester student teachers, the deadline for being allowed to student teach during said semester is June 1.
-Candidates must take the Specialty Tests that are required for their teaching area(s).
+Candidates must pass the Specialty Tests that are required for their teaching area(s) prior to student teaching as well.
 Passing these tests is required for an Indiana teaching license.